ColoredCow/portal/docs/prerequisites.md

 1. XAMPP (Windows and Linux)
     - If you prefer using XAMPP, you can download the full stack with right PHP version from [this link](https://www.apachefriends.org/download.html).
     - If you already have XAMPP installed for Windows, refer [this link](https://stackoverflow.com/questions/45790160/is-there-way-to-use-two-php-versions-in-xampp) for switching to the correct PHP version.
-    - If you already have XAMPP installed for Ubuntu, refer [this link](http://www.facweb.iitkgp.ac.in/dashboard/docs/use-different-php-version.html)for switching to the correct PHP version.
+    - If you already have XAMPP installed for Ubuntu, refer [this link](http://www.facweb.iitkgp.ac.in/dashboard/docs/use-different-php-version.html) for switching to the correct PHP version.
     - Run the downloaded installer and follow the on-screen instructions to install XAMPP.
     - During installation, make sure to select Apache, MySQL, PHP, and phpMyAdmin components.
     - To configure XAMPP, launch the XAMPP control panel.
 Start both the Apache and MySQL services.
-    - Open the httpd.conf file in the Apache configuration directory (usually located in the apache folder of your XAMPP installation).
-    - Make sure the Listen 80 and ServerName localhost lines are correctly configured.
-    - uncomment the `;extension=openSSL` by removing ";" before it in your PHP configuration (php.ini) file located in the php folder of your XAMPP installation.
+    - A possible error may arise with openSSL extension in older versions.
+So to avoid it make sure the `;extension=openSSL` is uncommented by removing ";" before it in your PHP configuration (php.ini) file located in the php folder of your XAMPP installation.
-    - Save all the configuration changes you've made.
+    - Save all the configuration changes you've made and restart all the services.

 2. WAMP (Windows)
     - If you prefer using WAMP Windows(64-bit and 32-bit), you can download from [this link](https://www.wampserver.com/en/download-wampserver-64bits).
    A possible error may arise with openSSL extension in older versions.
 It should be enabled from your 'php.ini' file.
 To enable it, use the following steps:
    - Edit the system environment variables by right-clicking your windows icon most likely on the bottom-left of your screen, click on system, on the right under related settings click on Advanced System Settings, under Advanced tab click on Environment Variables, under System variables click on new or edit, to add new click on new and in th variable name write your phpversion eg php8.0.26 or just php, click on browse directory go to this pc / local disk c:/wamp/bin/php and select a php version directory you want to use use any greater than 7, click ok and the path of your selected PHP version will be set.
    - 'php.ini' can be found in thispc/localdisk c/wamp/bin/phpversion you have selected
-   - In 'php.ini' (older versions), if ";extension=openSSL" is present, uncomment the ";extension=openSSL" by removing ";" before it.
+   - In 'php.ini' (older versions), if `;extension=openSSL` is present, uncomment the `;extension=openSSL` by removing ";" before it.
    - The WAMP users have to right click on the server icon in the toolbar, and choose ‘Restart all services’ after making changes to the 'php.ini' file.
    - Run this command in the root directory of your project if composer already installed on your system:
       ```sh